-Maintaining customer’s loyalty and engagement has never been more difficult for businesses in the financial industry.
+Maintaining customer loyalty and engagement has never been more difficult for businesses in the financial industry.
 With emerging free, convenient apps and alternatives to make payments the space has become very competitive for many financial services companies.
 To remain competitive, financial services marketers need to find a way to differentiate themselves from new competitors and provide value to their customers.
 Many have started to create loyalty programs to do this.
-Loyalty programs have expanded into many industries, with over 3.8 billion total U.S members participating in loyalty programs in 2017, they are no longer primarily for grocery and retail.
+According to PYMNTS, loyalty programs have expanded into many industries, with over 3.8 billion total U.S members participating in loyalty programs in 2017, they are no longer primarily for grocery and retail.
 Financial services loyalty programs require different thinking then a standard loyalty program, so here 3 ideas to focus on to make your financial services loyalty program successful.

 What Actions You Reward

 This one requires a lot of thought for financial services businesses and is critical in developing a program that works for both you and your customers.
 Will you reward based on frequency of use, total spent, where customers spend or something else?
 Regardless of what you decide, it needs to make sense to your business as well as your customers, both are equally important.
 Creating a program that offers rewards that only help your business but pays no attention to the behaviors and desires of the customer, will quickly lose customer engagement.
 On the other hand, rewarding customers for things that do not help drive the business will obviously not work either, so it’s critical to find the right balance.